2021 Vault Rankings

 About Strategy&, part of the PwC network, Europe

-Strategy& is PwC’s global strategy consulting business formed through the acquisition of Booz & Company by PwC in 2014 and brings more than 100 years of experience helping global clients solve their toughest problems.
+Strategy& is PwC’s global strategy consulting business formed through the acquisition of Booz & Company by PwC in 2014.
+Today, Strategy& is PwC’s global strategy consulting business, and brings more than 100 years of experience helping global clients solve their toughest problems.
 To support its clients compete, Strategy& places a heavy emphasis on foresight and innovative thinking as well as a collaborative approach - a trait that goes all the way back to founder Edwin Booz.

 As the only at-scale strategy business that’s part of a global professional services network, Strategy& embeds its strategy capabilities with frontline teams across PwC to support clients from strategy to execution.
 The result is an authentic strategy process powerful enough to capture possibility, while pragmatic enough to ensure effective delivery.